198X

-198X is an arcade video game developed by Swedish team Hi-Bit Studios and published by Sonka.
-Released worldwide on January 23, 2020 for the Nintendo Switch, the game received a Metacritic rating of 65.
-An homage to arcade gaming in the 1980s, 198X's coming-of-age story follows an unnamed "Kid" as they discover a video arcade in an abandoned factory and falls in love with video gaming.
-The gameplay of 198X's 5 chapters are each based around different arcade game genres that were popular at the time, such as beat 'em ups and horizontally-scrolling space shooters.
+198X is an action game developed by the Swedish team Hi-Bit Studios and published by Sonka.
+It was originally released for PlayStation 4 and Windows in June 2019, with a port for the Nintendo Switch released in January 2020; an Xbox One port was announced but never released.
+A homage to arcade gaming in the 1980s, 198X's coming-of-age story follows an unnamed "Kid" as they discover a video arcade in an abandoned factory and fall in love with video gaming.
+The gameplay of 198X's 5 chapters are each based around different arcade game genres that were popular at the time, such as beat 'em ups and horizontally scrolling space shooters.
+The game received positive reviews, with praise for its gameplay but criticism for its short length.